Search

 fuzzy(field, term, distance) | Fuzzy | match | Filters with edit-distance tolerance for typos and near-matches |

-match_text(field, phrase) | Phrase | match | Filters to nodes whose field contains the exact phrase |
+match_text(field, phrase) | Text match | match | Filters with the current full-text backend; do not treat it as strict phrase adjacency |

 bm25(field, term) | BM25 ranking | order | Ranks results by BM25 relevance score |

-nearest(field, vector) | Vector KNN | order | Ranks results by cosine similarity to a query vector |
+nearest(field, vector) | Vector KNN | order | Ranks results by nearest-neighbor distance over an indexed vector field; requires limit |

-rrf(nearest(...), bm25(...)) | Hybrid | order | Combines two ranking signals with Reciprocal Rank Fusion |
+rrf(nearest(...), bm25(...)) | Hybrid | order | Combines two ranking signals with Reciprocal Rank Fusion; requires limit |

 Where search expressions appear